syncfusion-content/wpf-docs/wpf/DoubleTextBox/Step-Interval.md

 # Step Interval in WPF DoubleTextBox

-The `DoubletextBox` control allows to increase or decrease the value by pressing up-arrow and down-arrow keys in keyboard or mouse wheel over the control.
+The `DoubleTextBox` control allows to increase or decrease the value by pressing up-arrow and down-arrow keys in keyboard or mouse wheel over the control.
 The `ScrollInterval` property is used to specify the increment or decrement interval.
 The default value of `ScrollInterval` is 1.

  For example, the `ScrollInterval` value is set to 4.
 So, that the `DoubleTextBox` control `Value` increases or decreases by 4 while pressing Up arrow or Down arrow keys and Mouse wheel scrolling up or down.

 ## Change Value on Up, Down arrow key

-The `DoubletextBox` control allows you to increase or decrease the `Value` of `DoubletextBox` based on the `ScrollInterval` by pressing the up arrow and down arrow keys on the keyboard.
+The `DoubleTextBox` control allows you to increase or decrease the `Value` of `DoubleTextBox` based on the `ScrollInterval` by pressing the up arrow and down arrow keys on the keyboard.

 {% tabs %}